Scrotum condoms to prevent genital wart transmission?

 Uninfected partners in married/committed/monogamous relationships with an infected partner are likely to have been exposed to HPV and may be more willing to accept the risks involved.
 For example, they may choose to forgo condoms or dams when having sex.

 It sounds as though a discussion with your boyfriend would be a good idea.
 It takes courage and maturity to talk about this matter.
 He seems worried about the possibility of transmitting HPV to you.
 How do you feel about his concern?
 How concerned are you about possible exposure to HPV?
 Consider these issues when talking with your boyfriend.
 You may also want to talk with your health care provider to see if either of you might benefit from the HPV vaccine.
-Students at Columbia can call Primary Care Medical Services at x4-2284 or log-in through Open Communicator to schedule an appointment.
-For more information on the vaccine and who it's recommended for, check out HPV vaccine in the works?.
+For more information on the vaccine and who it's recommended for, check out HPV vaccine for genital warts and cervical cancer.

 Learning more about HPV and its prevention and diagnosis, as well as openly discussing your options together, can allow you two to determine what's important to both of you in your relationship and what each of you is willing to accept in an intimate situation.
-For more information about HPV, visit the Genital warts/HPV/Condyloma section under STIs in Alice's Sexual Health archive.
+For more information about HPV, take a look around the Go Ask Alice!
+Sexual and Reproductive Health archive.